Meet Shaw Financial Lottery Scam!

 The creators of the Shaw Financial Lottery Scam have one more nasty little trick up their sleeve.

 Several of the individuals that got the letter managed to call and reach the supposed “agent” representing Shaw Financial.
-The person instructed them to keep the winning confidential, in order to avoid all of the hassle and the media attention stemming from the big win.
+The person instructed them to keep the winning confidential, to avoid all of the hassle and the media attention stemming from the big win.

 The agent even told the supposed winners that they should keep the information at the bank confidential when trying to cash the fraudulent check.

 One of the people that attempted to cash the check didn’t follow the instructions and shared the letter with the bank employee.
-Quickly, professionals working at the bank identified the letter as a scam and prevented the person from committing a really grave mistake.
+Quickly, professionals working at the bank identified the letter as a scam and prevented the person from committing a grave mistake.

 A Few Basic but Efficient Tips that will Keep You Safe